ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 ```

 This example shows that developers using `unsafe` blocks
-cannot assume *safe* functions/traits they
-use are well implemented, and thus must prevent *UB*
-in case these *safe* functions have bad behavior.
+cannot assume that *safe* functions or traits they use are well implemented, and thus must prevent UB in case these *safe* functions have bad behavior.

-If they cannot protect their function against badly implemented *safe* functions/traits, they could either
+If they cannot protect their function against poorly implemented *safe* functions or traits, they have two options:

-* mark the function they *write* as `unsafe`: thus it is the user's responsibility to feed this function with correct arguments (by checking *unsafe* function documentation),
+* Mark the function they *write* as `unsafe`: thus, it is the user's responsibility to provide correct arguments (by checking the `unsafe` function's documentation).
-* mark the traits they *use* as `unsafe` : thus it is user's responsibility to implement the trait properly (again reading the trait documentation).
+* Mark the traits they *use* as `unsafe`: thus, it is the user's responsibility to implement the trait properly (again, by reading the trait documentation).

 #### References